Whale Watching near Los Angeles: Whale Watching Cruises and Viewpoints for Landlubbers

 Throughout the year

 Island Packers' territory is the Channel Islands National Marine Sanctuary, where gray, humpback, blue, mink, and about 25 other species of whales and dolphins have been identified.
-The prices above reflect gray whale cruises, which are relatively close to shore; more expensive cruises head farther out in search of blue and humpback whales during the summer months.
-Winter trips to see the great whale migration depart twice a day through mid-April in 2021.
+The prices above reflect the 3.5-hour gray whale cruises, which are relatively close to shore; more expensive cruises head farther out in search of blue and humpback whales during the summer months.
+Winter trips to see the great whale migration depart from Channel Islands and Ventura Harbors through mid-April.

 March & April

-Another company heading out into the Channel Islands National Marine Sanctuary, these folks offer daily trips on weekdays, and twice daily on weekends during the season.
-In 2021 these tours are currently scheduled to begin on March 1 and run through April.
-Tickets are $60 per person (child or adult).
+Another company heading out into the Channel Islands National Marine Sanctuary, these folks offer daily trips on weekdays, and twice daily on weekends during the season (sometimes they offer a second weekday trip, so check their site).
+Tours start in mid-December and run through the end of April.

 No need to venture out to sea to see whales.
 Point Vicente in Rancho Palos Verdes

 While whale cruises sound magnificent, some of us don't feel so magnificent rocking back and forth on a boat for two hours.
 If finding a spot to scan the waves from terra firma sounds more enjoyable, there are definitely scenic spots worth staking out.
-In theory, you could pick any place with a good view of the sea and wait for a sighting—surfers have been surprised on more than one occasion—but there are vantage points that improve your chances
+In theory, you could pick any place with a good view of the sea and wait for a sighting—surfers have been surprised on more than one occasion—but there are vantage points that improve your chances.
+These are our favorites:

 Dana Point averages 40 to 50 whales passing within view of land per day during the season; chances are good one of them may come up for air while you watch.